calvingoc/The-Beazus-League/README.md

 Vancouver Whalers<br/>
 Washington Monuments<br/>

-RULES
+# RULES <br/><br/>

+# Selecting a Team: </br>
+You will officially be the GM of a team when you name appears next to it in the above list. </br>
-Each team will be given a custom player 19 yo player named at the request of the GM, at the position chosen by the GM with average stats with a ten point boost in five categories of the GM's choice.
+Each team will be given a custom 19 yo player named at the request of the GM, at the position chosen by the GM with average stats with a ten point boost in five categories of the GM's choice.

+# Timeline: </br>

-One week of league play will be emulated every workday at 11:00am.
+One week of league play will be emulated every workday at 11:00am.</br>

-All Roster moves must be submitted by 10:55am in order to take effect.
+All Roster moves must be submitted by 10:55am in order to take effect.</br>

+# Roster Moves: </br>

-To submit a roster move open an issue.
+To submit a roster move open an issue.</br>

 To request a trade open an issue, to agree on a trade both GMs must post an agreement stating what they are giving up and receiving.
-To complete a trade with an AI team all other GMs must ok the trade.
+To complete a trade with an AI team all other GMs must ok the trade.</br>

-To sign a FA you must open an issue with the name of the FA and the contract details, how much for how long.
-If another player would like to sign that FA they can put in a bid on the player in that same issue.
-The player who has offered the most money (years X salary) by the 10:55am deadline will get to sign the FA.
+To sign a FA a GM must open an issue with the name of the FA and the contract details, how much for how long.
+If another GM would like to sign that FA they can put in a bid on the player in that same issue.
+The GM who has offered the most money (years X salary) by the 10:55am deadline will get to sign the FA.